makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

   * RoBERTa (Liu+ 2019) showed, that the performance of BERT can further improved by small adaptations to the pre-training process.
 We also tested
   * XLNet (Yang+ 2019) led ... to worse results than BERT [in these tasks]
-* derive sentence embeddings from BERT.
-To bypass this limitations
+* sentence embeddings from BERT
+  * limitations of BERT
-  * averaging the outputs (similar to average word embeddings) or by using the
+    * averaging the outputs (similar to average word embeddings)
     * CLS token
       * (for example: May+ (2019); Zhang+ (2019); Qiao+ (2019))
     * These two options are also provided by the popular bert-as-a-service
     * so far no evaluation if these methods lead to useful sentence embeddings
-* Sentence embeddings are a well studied area with dozens of proposed methods
+  * proposed methods
     * Skip-Thought (Kiros+ 2015) trains an encoder-decoder architecture to predict the surrounding sentences
     * InferSent (Conneau+ 2017)
       uses labeled data of the Stanford Natural Language Inference dataset (Bowman+ 2015) and the Multi-Genre NLI dataset (Williams+ 2018) to train a siamese BiLSTM network with max-pooling over the output
       * consistently outperforms unsupervised methods like SkipThought
     * Universal Sentence Encoder (Cer+ 2018) trains a transformer network and augments unsupervised learning with training on SNLI
     * the task on which sentence embeddings are trained significantly impacts their quality (Hill+ 2016)
     * the SNLI datasets are suitable for training sentence embeddings (Conneau+ 2017; Cer+ 2018)
     * Yang+ (2018) ... train on conversations from Reddit
       using siamese DAN and siamese transformer networks, which yielded good results on the STS benchmark dataset
     * Humeau+ (2019) addresses the run-time overhead of the cross-encoder from BERT and present a method (poly-encoders) to compute a score between m context vectors and precomputed candidate embeddings using attention
       * the score function is not symmetric and the
-    * computational overhead is too large for use-cases like clustering, which
+      * computational overhead is too large for use-cases like clustering
 * we use the pre-trained BERT and RoBERTa network and only fine-tune it
   * less than 20 minutes, while yielding better results than comparable methods